arieslee99/Click-N-Grow/README.md

-# The Pod
+# Garden Simulation

 ## Project Scope

 **What will this application do?**
-- This application serves as a collaborative opportunity between two users.
-The premise is simple: to grow and maintain plants within a garden.
-Users will be able to execute functions, such as watering plants and adding fertilizer to plants.
-Such functions are intended to provide a simplistic rendition of real-life gardening.
+- This application is a virtual garden simulation that aims to provide a simplistic rendition of real-life gardening and/or farming.
+Users are able to start their own garden, and plant seeds.
+To maintain plants, users can water and fertilize then (according to each plant's specifications).
+Ripe plants can be harvested, and sold to earn more money to purchase more plants for the garden.
 Aside from performing these actions to maintain a garden, the success of this game relies on two users taking turns executing these actions.
 For example, user A waters and adds fertilizer to the garden.
 In order to perform same actions again, only user B has the ability to do so, vice versa.
 While this may be seen as a limitation, the goal is to encourage users to collaborate on a